WheteThunger/TurretLoadouts/README.md

 A default loadout will automatically be active unless the player has used the `tl <loadout name>` command to deactivate it or to activate a custom loadout.
 If you want to force players to use their default loadout always, simply **do not** give them the `turretloadouts.manage` or `turretloadouts.manage.custom` perimssions.

-Note: Default loadouts ignore rulesets.
+Note: Default loadouts ignore rulesets and ammo stack size limits.

 ### Custom loadout rulesets